 To ensure a successful bond, it is essential to understand what the adhesive's technical data sheets don't tell you about bonding.
-By learning about the composition of surfaces and how to prepare them properly, users can avoid failures and create reliable and lasting bonds.
+By learning about the composition of surfaces and how to clean or prepare them properly, users can avoid failures and create reliable and lasting bonds.
 Cleaning and surface preparation details are critical and typically specific to a particular substrate.
 They can also be specific to the supplier because materials from different suppliers will generally have different amounts and types of contaminants.
-These specifications will require different surface preparation to obtain a good bond surface.
+These specifications will require different surface preparations to obtain a durable bond strength.

 For example, a cleaning process that works well for material from “Supplier A," which uses a wax-based rolling lubricant in forming their aluminum, will likely fail when used on aluminum from "Supplier B," which uses silicone-based lubricants.
 This is because cleaning processes that frequently remove waxes or oils don't always work as well to remove silicone-based lubricants.
 This is just one example of how the instructions on technical data sheets can be overly simplistic when they fail to consider the wide variety of variables involved in surface preparation.